 Renewable energy share in heat (RES-H)

-Ireland has set a national target of 12% of heat to come from renewable sources by 2020.
-The contribution of renewable energy to heat grew from 2.4 % in 2000 to 6.8% in 2017.
-Renewable heat is dominated by the use of solid biomass.
+Renewable heat use in Ireland is dominated by the use of solid biomass.
 Increased use of wood waste as an energy source in wood processing is the reason for most of the growth since 2000.
 In the residential sector there has been a large increase in the number of air source heat pumps in recent years leading to an increase in the use of renewable ambient energy.